 The DOS Virtual Engagement Plan

-Our dedicated staff members are working remotely to support students, wherever they are.
+Our dedicated staff members are working on campus to support students, wherever they are.
 If you are a student who is in need of support, has questions about navigating the university during these challenging times, or are in distress (or know a student who is), please submit a referral through our Center for Student Assistance and Advocacy (CSAA) reporting website.

 What the student of concern can expect from the DOS team after a referral is submitted: